ESSENTIAL BUDAPEST TRAVEL GUIDE

 Heroes Square is a symbol and also one of the main tourist attractions in Budapest.
 The work of the architect Albert Schickedanz, the Heroes Square in Budapest incorporates an ensemble that includes the statuary complex of the Millennium Monument, the Museum of Fine Arts and the Palace of Arts.

-The statues complex depicts the figures of the Hungarian leaders and was started in 1896 to mark 1000 years since the founding of the Hungarian state.
+The statues complex depicts the figures of the Hungarian leaders.
+It was started in 1896 to mark 1000 years since the founding of the Hungarian state.
 It also commemorates the conquest by the Hungarians of the Carpathian Basin.
 The 36-meter high column ends with the statue of the Archangel Gabriel.

 CONCLUSION

 Budapest has many more attractions, but these are the top 7 that I loved and recommend.
-I wrote this in an attempt to give you parts of the reasons why, annually, the capital of Hungary is visited by over 20 million tourists.
+I wrote this in an attempt to give you parts of the reasons why, annually, the capital of Hungary is visited by millions of tourists.
 I’ve left out Hungarian gastronomy, wineries, clubs and entertainment opportunities, which I will address on a separate article.